shubhamjw10/Finance-Datascience-Porfolio/README.md

 Technical Stock market analysis and back testing strategy based on technical signals.
 I hardcode technical features instead of using libraries just for fun.

 ## Project 6:
-I Create simple machine learning trading strategies such as ols, clustering etc. and backtest them against the becnhmark of buy and hold for currency (EUR/USD).
+I Create simple machine learning trading strategies such as ols, clustering,DNN etc. and backtest them against the becnhmark of buy and hold for currency (EUR/USD).